Lindblad Tomography of a Superconducting Quantum Processor: Extracting the Lindbladian

-In Fig.~\ref{fig:figure4}, we plot a subset of the results of Hamiltonian and Lindblad extraction using two-qubit LT (red solid line), and we show that the estimated operators well fit both measurement (blue dots) and the prediction of our extracted Kraus operators (orange $\times$'s) for all combinations of initial state and measurement axis.
-In particular, we note an excellent Lindblad fit for the sequence where both qubits are prepared in superposition states $\ket{++}$ (Fig.~\ref{fig:figure4}e), indicating that the non-Markovian errors observed in the corresponding single-qubit channel (Fig.~\ref{fig:1QB_full_LT}c,~\ref{fig:figure4}d) largely disappear in the two-qubit frame.
+Having estimated the most likely single-qubit Lindbladian, we proceed to estimate the most likely two-qubit Lindbladian describing the coupled system of qubits A and B. In Fig.~\ref{fig:figure4}, we plot a subset of the results of Hamiltonian and Lindblad extraction using two-qubit LT (red solid line), and we show that the estimated operators well fit both measurement (blue dots) and the prediction of our extracted Kraus operators (orange $\times$'s) for all combinations of initial state and measurement axis.
+In particular, we note a successful Lindblad fit for the sequence where both qubits are prepared in superposition states $\ket{++}$ (Fig.~\ref{fig:figure4}e, average error = $2.15\times 10^{-2}$), indicating that the non-Markovian errors observed in the corresponding single-qubit channel (Fig.~\ref{fig:1QB_full_LT}c,~\ref{fig:figure4}d, average error = $6.91\times 10^{-2}$) largely disappear in the two-qubit frame.
+Average errors and $p$-values for the full set of single- and two-qubit results (both the Linblad and the Kraus) are included in Appendix~\ref{appendix:error_analysis}.

 From the two-qubit data, we estimate the following two-qubit Hamiltonian

 with angular frequencies in units of $2\pi\times \text{MHz}$, relative to the lab-frame of the driving pulses used for single-qubit rotations.
 Were these pulses chosen resonant with the qubit frequencies, we would expect the diagonal elements of the Hamiltonian to be zero, except for the $\ket{11}$-state, where the always-on $ZZ$-coupling shifts the energy.